 WINTER WEATHER ADVISORY

 If you read my article about surviving winter with chickens, I cautioned against the mindset of “fattening up chickens for winter.”
-Pet chickens are not sparrows- they are well-fed and spoiled in many instances.
+Pet chickens are not sparrows- they are well-fed and over-indulged with dietary extras in most cases.
 Based upon my research, which was aided by Dr. Petrik, I do not recommend feeding them suet blocks or grease based treats.
 Research demonstrates unequivocally that backyard chickens are dying from obesity.
 They are already fat enough going into fall and winter and will draw upon their existing fat reserves on cold nights to keep themselves and each other warm inside the coop.
 Plying them with high fat or high energy treats such as suet blocks and cracked corn does them no favors.
 Save the suet blocks for the wild birds and save the pet chicken.

 Scratch typically consists of cracked corn and a mixture of various grains.
 It is a high-energy treat that lacks an appreciable amount of protein, vitamins and minerals.
 A little bit of scratch just prior to bedtime on the coldest nights is fine, more than that is unnecessary and can be hazardous to their health.
 Scratch is not chicken feed and should not be mixed into the flock’s feed.